UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-20-team26-image-translation.md

 1. Paired: the dataset is tuples of image in set 1 and corresponding image in set 2
 2. Unpaired: the dataset just has two sets of images without 1-to-1 correspondence.

-Paired datasets are easier to train on, but they maybe hard to collect (e.g. there is not a Monet painitng for every real image).
+Paired datasets are easier to train on, but they maybe hard to collect, especially in style transfer (e.g. there is not a Monet painting for every real image).
 Thus, we need methods to effectively train on unpaired datasets.

-## Cycle-GAN
+### Cycle-GAN

 Generative adversarial network (GAN) are deep learning frameworks that relies on a generator G and a discriminator D. Cycle GAN introduces **cycle consistency** (similar to language translation, where a sentence in English when translated to German then translated back should be the same as English).